ipspace/netlab/docs/caveats.md

 ## Nokia SR Linux
 * Only supported on top of *Containerlab*
 * Supports container image release 23.3.1 or later (due to YANG model changes)
-* Requires the latest Ansible Galaxy collection 'nokia.grpc' and its dependencies to be installed from the git repo.
+* Requires the latest `nokia.grpc` Ansible Galaxy collection and its dependencies to be installed from the git repo.
 You can also use the **netlab install grpc** command to install them
 * MPLS and LDP only supported on 7250 IXR (clab.type in ['ixr6','ixr6e','ixr10','ixr10e'])

 ```